 What other advice do I have?

-All SIEMs have a certain degree of complexity, especially where use cases and rules are concerned.
+Every SIEM tool has a certain degree of complexity, especially where use cases and rules are concerned.
 I advise using Professional Services so your SIEM is configured by trained professionals.

 Disclosure: My company has a business relationship with this vendor other than being a customer: We are a business partner of IBM.